-Fortunately, there's a way to deal with the pain until your nails grow back out.
-According to Amy Ling Lin, founder of Sundays, a nail-care brand and studio in New York City, there are two things anyone with too-short nails should start doing immediately.
-The first is to practice good nail hygiene, because nobody wants to deal with an infection from bacteria seeping into the skin around the nail.
+Since nobody wants to endure the pain associated with too-short nails, it’s helpful to know how to proceed after a nibbling sesh or accidental deep trim.
+According to Amy Ling Lin, founder of Sundays, a nail-care brand and studio in New York City, there’s one thing anyone with too-short nails should start doing immediately: Practice good nail hygiene—because nobody wants to deal with an infection from bacteria seeping into the skin around the nail.

 "If you have issues with biting, I suggest keeping them short," Lin says.
 "Having long nails is heavy on the cuticles, which will make them weak.
 You don't want extra weight on it.
 A nail-biter has a compulsive need to remove any longer nails, so it's easier to keep them short."

-Another tip?
-Make time for regular manicures, or DIY them at home.
+Before going to those extremes, however, we urge you to consider making time for regular manicures, or DIY them at home.
+(And if you think you can’t do them yourself, you clearly haven’t discovered the Olive & June Mani Systems yet—trust us, you’ll want to.)
 If your nails are pretty and polished, you might not be as tempted to chew them.
-Even during those intense episodes of Big Little Lies.
 If it worked for me, it'll work for anyone.

 Loading More Posts...